sydneylouit539/chessbot/README.md

 # Cavalier

 Welcome to my chess bot project, known as Cavalier!
-This is a chess engine that
+This is a C++ chess engine that plays a unique, knight-heavy style of chess, valuing a slow, positional game over an overwhelming attack.

 ## What is Unique?
- - My bot scores _moves_, not board positions.
-As a result, the tree search functions need to account for the existing board state, and add the score of the proposed move
+ - My bot scores _moves_ rather than specific board configurations.
+As a result, the tree search functions need to account for the existing board state, and add the score of the proposed move.
  - The move evaluations are done using 8-bit integers in C++.
 This may potentially allow for much more storage than what would be possible using a 64-bit double.
  - A knight is treated as slightly more valuable than a bishop (3.2 pawns vs.
  3.0 for a bishop).
-Almost all others consider a bishop to be at least as valuable as a knight.
+Almost all other chess engines consider a bishop to be at least as valuable as a knight.

 ## What is Mine and What is Borrowed
  - The following C++ library is used to generate legal moves, as well